enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/VersionControl/git-commit.md

 ## What Happen When Git Commit

-- commit save a pointer to the [snapshot] of the [staged](git-glossary.md#staging-area) content
+- commit save a **pointer** to the [snapshot] of the [staged](git-glossary.md#staging-area) content

-假设有一个含有三个文件的目录, 将所有文件加入stage area, 并commit, 当使用git commit时

-- Git检查(checksums)每一个子目录并保存为一个tree Object到Git repository;
-- 创建一个新的commit Object, 和一个指向root project tree的指针;
-- 此时，git repository中包含5个对象:
-  - 三个blob(文件内容)
-  - 一个树结构: 包含目录内的文件，并说明那些文件是blob
-  - 一个commit: 包含commit元数据和指向root tree的指针

-继续commit:
+for example there are three files in a directory, add all files to [stage area](git-glossary.md#staging-area), and commit

+**So what happens when use git commit**

+- Git check every subdirectory and save as a tree object to Git repository;
+- create a new commit object, and a pointer to the root project tree;
+- for that moment, there are 5 objects in [git repository](git-glossary.md#git-directory):
-- commit包含一个指向前一个commit的指针
+  - three blob(file content)
+  - a tree structure: contains files in the directory, and indicate which files are blob
+  - a commit: contains commit metadata and a pointer to the root tree

+next commit

+- next commit contains a pointer to the previous commit

 ## Relative Reference Represent A Commit